eltontiet/CalendarApp/README.md

 - Calendar
 - Schedule
-- To-do list on schedule
+- To-do lists on schedule
 - Reminders
 - Notifications and alarms for schedule and reminders
 - (Maybe) Presets to allow for easy setup